alumni_lookup

 “synergy” Meaningless buzzword Be specific

-“stakeholders” Internal term “community,” “Champions”
+“stakeholders” Internal term “community,” “alumni”

 Writing Rules